-- (ix) The date and amount of the consumer's last payment, provided a payment was made; - (x) Sufficient information to calculate the dates of account delinquency and Default; - $(xi)^{\#}$ The date of Charge-Off; - (xii)[#] The balance at Charge-Off; - (xiii) A copy of a statement that reflects the Charge-Off Balance; - (xiv) A copy of each bill of sale or other document evidencing the transfer of ownership of the debt from the initial sale by the Charge-Off creditor to each successive owner that when reviewed in its totality provides a complete and unbroken chain of title documenting the name, address, and dates of ownership of the creditor and each subsequent owner up to and including the Certified Company. - (d) Commercially Reasonable Efforts When purchasing or selling receivables, a Certified Company should use commercially reasonable efforts to obtain or provide at the time of the transaction the following account related information if applicable and maintained by the seller [the purchase/sale agreement may authorize the use of secure document storage facilities maintained by the seller or a third party for the documents referenced in subparagraph (viii), provided that the purchaser has reviewed the portfolio pursuant to paragraph (e), has access to the documents, and can demand delivery of any or all of the documents upon request]: - (i) If there was a legal change in the consumer's name during the life of the account, the prior name(s) used on the account; - (ii) The consumer's date of birth; - (iii) The consumer's last known telephone number: - (iv) The consumer's last known email address: - (v) The store or brand name associated with the account at Charge-Off if different from the Charge-Off creditor's name; - (vi) The opening date of the account; - (vii) Pre-Charge-Off account number(s) used by the creditor (and, if appropriate, its predecessors) to identify the consumer's account if different than the Charge-Off account number; - (viii) Copies of any judgments obtained on the account; and - (ix) Such other information it deems necessary to substantiate in a court of law the legal obligation, the identity of the person owing the legal obligation, and an accurate balance owed on the legal obligation. - (e) Portfolio Review When purchasing receivables, a Certified Company shall allow adequate time to evaluate and review sufficient portfolio information for accuracy, completeness, and reasonableness and to discuss and resolve with the seller any questions or findings resulting from the review process prior to purchasing the portfolio.
+- (d) Commercially Reasonable Efforts for Receivables When purchasing or selling receivables, a Certified Company should use commercially reasonable efforts to obtain or provide at the time of the transaction the following account related information if applicable and maintained by the seller [the purchase/sale agreement may authorize the use of secure document storage facilities maintained by the seller or a third party for the documents referenced in subparagraph (viii), provided that the purchaser has reviewed the portfolio pursuant to paragraph (e), has access to the documents, and can demand delivery of any or all of the documents upon request]: - (i) If there was a legal change in the consumer's name during the life of the account, the prior name(s) used on the account; - (ii) The consumer's date of birth; - (iii) The consumer's last known telephone number; - (iv) The consumer's last known email address; - (v) The store or brand name associated with the account at Charge-Off if different from the Charge-Off creditor's name; - (vi) The opening date of the account; - (vii) Pre-Charge-Off account number(s) used by the creditor (and, if appropriate, its predecessors) to identify the consumer's account if different than the Charge-Off account number; and - (viii) Such other information it deems necessary to substantiate in a court of law the legal obligation, the identity of the person owing the legal obligation, and an accurate balance owed on the legal obligation. - (e) Required Data & Documents for Judgments When purchasing or selling judgments, a Certified Company shall obtain or provide at the time of the transaction the following account related information: - (i) A copy of the judgment, certificate of judgment, or such other court documentation evidencing the judgment; - (ii) The name and address of the attorney and/or law firm of record for the judgment creditor, if applicable; - (iii) A complete post-judgment financial transaction history, which shall include, but not limited to the post-judgment principal, interest, costs/fees, and payments/credits; - (iv) The post-judgment interest rate that was awarded by the court; - (v) The judgment debtor's Social Security number or other government issued identification number, if retained by the judgment holder; and - (vi) The judgment debtor's address on record with the court and, if different, the last known address.